 Here is a brief overview of proposed GST returns

-Questionnaire to determine taxpayer profile
+Questionnaire to determine taxpayer profile for new GST returns

 In order to ease the filing process, a questionnaire is prepared and a default response set.
 The questionnaire consists of transaction types that are generally applicable to a regular business.
 The taxpayers can select the transaction types applicable to them and details for only those sections need to be provided by the taxpayer.
-The questionnaire will help to set the profile of taxpayer and enable focussing on only relevant sections.
+The questionnaire will help to set the profile of taxpayer and enable focusing on only relevant sections.

 The questionnaire lists about 13 sections covering outward and inward supplies.
 The responses can be edited in subsequent months to include additional sections or exclude existing ones from the profile.

 Based on the turnover, a taxpayer is classified into a large or a small taxpayer.
 Taxpayers having the turnover above 5 crores are considered to be large.
 The large taxpayer will need to file one return a month, referred to as Main Return.